-- SECTION 1.
-Chapter 10 (commencing with Section 871.1) is added to Title 10 of Part 2 of the Code of Civil Procedure, to read: - CHAPTER 10.
-GOOD FAITH IMPROVER OF PROPERTY CWNED BY ANOTHER 871.1. (a) As used in this chapter, "good faith improver" means: - (1) A person who, acting in good faith and erroneously believing because of a mistake either of law or fact that he is the owner of the land, affixes an improvement to land owned by another person. - (2) A person who, acting in good faith and erroneously believing because of a mistake either of law or fact that he is entitled to possession of the land for not less than 15 years from the date that he first commences to improve the land, affixes an improvement to land to which another person is entitled to possession. - (3) A successor in interest of a person described in paragraph(1) or (2). - (b) As used in this section, "person" includes a natural person, firm, association, organization, partnership, business trust, corporation, a state, county, city and county, city, district, public authority, public agency, or any other political subdivision or public corporation.
+SECTION 1.
+Chapter 10 (commencing with Section 871.1) is added to Title 10 of Part 2 of the Code of Civil Procedure, to read:

+CHAPTER 10.
+GOOD FAITH IMPROVER OF PROPERTY CWNED BY ANOTHER 871.1.
+"Good faith improver" defined

+871.1.
+As used in this chapter, "good faith improver" means:

+(a) A person who makes an improvement to land in good faith and under the erroneous belief because of a mistake either of law or fact that he (1) is the owner of the land or (2) is entitled to possession of the land for not less than 15 years from the date that he first commences to improve the land.

+(b) A successor in interest of a person described in subdivision (a).

 Comment.
 The definition of "good faith improver" in Section 871.1 is based in part on the description given in Civil Code Section 1013.5 of a person who has a right to remove improvements affixed to the land of another.
-However, Section 871.1 is clearly limited to a person who believes he is the owner of the land or the owner of a long term possessory interest in the land; unlike Section 1013.5, it does not include licensees, short term tenants, and conditional vendors of chattels.
+The section limits the definition, however, to a person who believes he is the owner of the land or the owner of a long term possessory interest in the land; unlike Section 1013.5, the definition does not include licensees, short term tenants, and conditionsl vendors of chattels.

 See Note, 27 SO.
 CAL.
 L. REV. 89 (1953).